Massive replenishment begins to ease fuel shortages in the United States | ExBulletin

 Colonial Pipeline did not determine how the initial breach occurred, a spokeswoman said this week.
 The 5,500-mile pipeline transports 100 million gallons of gasoline, diesel and jet fuel per day from refineries in Texas to markets on the East Coast.

-Steve Boyd, senior general manager of fuel delivery company Sun Coast Resources, estimated that with gasoline flowing through the pipeline at half Colonial’s normal speed, it would take 12 to 20 days for news deliveries reach the northernmost point of Linden, New Jersey.
+Steve Boyd, senior managing director of fuel delivery company Sun Coast Resources, estimated that with gasoline flowing through the pipeline at half the settlements’ normal speed, it could take 12 to 20 days for the new deliveries reach the northernmost point of Linden, New Jersey.

 Sun Coast has 75 trucks that bring supplies from terminals in Alabama and Georgia to retailers as far as Virginia.